Yuta12342/tsuserverCC/README.md

 * **timer** "start/stop/continue"
     - A stopwatch.
 Use without arguments to check current timer without stopping it.
     - "start" will start a new timer, "stop" will stop the timer, and "continue" will start the timer where it was last stopped.
-* **create** "name"
-    - Create a new area with specified name.
-    - Area will be appended after Area 25 or any other custom area.
-    - Requires permission from staff.
 * **serverpoll** "yay/nay"
     - View or vote on the current server poll.
 * **digitalroot** "number"